 Some quantified estimates of the likely costs of CoOL are presented in this report.
-The first year cost estimates range from 0.06% of annual food turnover in the two countries to 0.2% of turnover.
-With the mid-range assumptions, these costs amount to NZ\$60 million in New Zealand (0.48% of food turnover) and NZ\$67 million in Australia (0.12% of food turnover).
-Impacts are relatively greater and widespread in New Zealand but larger in absolute terms in Australia, given the greater size of the country and the businesses affected.
-This is a measure of how big the consumer's "right to know" would need to be to proceed with CoOL Option 2.
+The first year cost estimates range from 0.06% of annual food turnover in the two countries to 0.3% of turnover.
+With the mid-range assumptions, these costs amount to NZ\$60 million (A\$56m) in New Zealand (0.48% of food turnover) and NZ\$67 million (A\$62m) in Australia (0.12% of food turnover).
+Lower estimates result if it is assumed only minor labelling changes are needed to a low proportion of products, and higher estimates result if major changes are required for most products.
+The lowest, highest and mid-range results are summarised in the table below.